foranonymoussubmissions2022/O-GEE/test/datasets/README.md

 ```

-The   ```event_ontology_distribution.json``` file contains a dictionary counting the total number of event classes and properties across the two datasets.
+The   ```event_ontology_distribution.json``` file contains a dictionary describing the distribution of  event and property labels across the two datasets.